mmistakes/made-mistakes-jekyll/_posts/paperfaces/2013-06-19-dismanntled-portrait.md

 ---
-layout: paperfaces
+layout: work
 title: "Using your imagination to see a smile"
 description: "PaperFaces portrait of @dismanntled drawn with Paper by 53 on an iPad."
-image: paperfaces-dismanntled-twitter-lg
+image:
+  feature: paperfaces-dismanntled-twitter-lg.jpg
   thumb: paperfaces-dismanntled-twitter-150.jpg
 category: paperfaces
 tags: [PaperFaces, portrait, illustration, Paper by 53, iPad art, landscape]
 ---